hncuong/topicmodel-lib/doc/api/api_base.rst

 tmlib.datasets.base.shuffle_formatted_data_file(*data_path, batch_size*)

-- shuffle file input and write to new file
+- Random permutation of all documents in file input.
+Because the learning methods are stochastic, so this fuction help sample randomly mini-batch from corpus.
+And after shuffling, the documents with new position will be written to a new file.
 - **Parameter**:

   - **data_path**: file input which is formatted (tf or sq)
-  - **batch_size**: the necessary parameter for shuffling algorithm designed by us
+  - **batch_size**: the necessary parameter for the shuffling algorithm designed by us

 - **Return**: path of new file which is shuffled